Elena Aiello: Life

 In 1920 she joined the Sisters of the Most Precious Blood (her father directed her to that specific order for an unknown reason) but was later forced to leave that order due to a necrotic shoulder.
 She had her shoulder operated on without anesthetic while she held a small wooden cross and looking at a Marian image but the inept doctor cut nerves that caused her lockjaw and a vomiting spell for several weeks.
 Aiello could not partake in the vesting, for her superior saw her situation to be so bad she could not participate in it, which forced her departure.
 The doctor told her father to sue the order for her ailments (her shoulder now had gangrene setting in) but she convinced him not to do so.

 Aiello also was diagnosed with stomach cancer and could not retain even liquefied food which prompted her doctor to deem her condition incurable.
-She placed her faith in Rita of Cascia for a cure which happened.
-The conditions were healed all of a sudden in 1921, and Rita herself appeared to Aiello in a dream one night.
+She placed her faith in Saint Rita of Cascia for a cure which happened.
+The conditions were healed all of a sudden in 1921, and Saint Rita herself appeared to Aiello in a dream one night.

 Aiello began experiencing the stigmata each Good Friday from 1923 to not long before her death.
 The first time that happened the Lord appeared in a white garment with the crown of thorns and placed it on her head prompting much blood to gush forth.
 The servant, Rosaria, was about to leave the house when she heard wailing and was petrified to see Aiello covered in blood believing someone murdered her.
 Rosaria rushed to get Aiello's relations who saw the blood but saw she was still alive and so contacted the doctor and several priests.
 The doctor attempted to halt the bleeding but could not do so for three hours.

 The sister also started experiencing visions of the Blessed Mother in 1927; she made predictions of future events following these visions.
 Aiello also experienced visions of Jesus Christ in addition to saints such as Francis of Paola and Thérèse of Lisieux.
 On 28 January 1928, she founded a new religious order that she named the Minim Sisters of the Passion of Our Lord Jesus Christ.
 Pope Pius XII knew of Aiello and was the one who issued pontifical approval for the order in July 1949.

 On 22 April 1940, the Lord told her to deliver a message to Benito Mussolini to tell him not to join Adolf Hitler during World War II for such a joining would bring both terrible defeat and divine punishment upon the Italian people.
 A few days later on 6 May 1940 she forwarded this message to Mussolini in the form of a letter.
 Unfortunately the letter was ignored by Mussolini and never replied to.